fr3em1nd/rn-code-challenge-client-framework/README.md

 # rn-code-challenge-client-framework
 Code Challenge | Client Framework by Solomon Monotilla

-This is a code challenge.

 GOAL and Note for this challenge:

 Build a simple application with Flutter or React Native and then demonstrate it running natively in iOS, Android, and in a web browser.

-[NOTE: You will have already been assigned the appropriate framework to use: Flutter vs. React Native.]

 Technoloy used: